Do Air Filters Remove Odors?

 Maintenance Matters

-For optimal performance, maintaining and regularly replacing the air filter is key.
-Neglecting this can prolong the odor removal process, making it essential to follow a consistent maintenance schedule.
+For optimal performance, maintaining and regularly replacing the air filter is key to effective odor removal.

 Can a Bad Air Filter Cause a Bad Smell?